Schools desperate for help ask parents to work as substitute teachers - NewsBreak

 Additionally, Sandra Riesgraf, spokeswoman for Jordan School District, said, “We extended our incentive pay program that offers up to $500 for subs who work a certain number of days.
 We also asked each school to produce an emergency substitute teacher list, which is mostly made up of parents.”

 In Texas, one district is using email and social media to recruit parents to fill substitute roles after the virus depleted the normal staffing pool.
-Hays Consolidated Independent School District in Kyle, Texas said it started the year with 100 substitutes, far fewer than the normal 500.485 new COVID-19 cases continue Taylor Co. trend of record-breaking numbers
+Hays Consolidated Independent School District in Kyle, Texas said it started the year with 100 substitutes, far fewer than the normal 500.

 A January 6 Facebook post reads: